minio/docs/source/operations/monitoring/minio-logging.rst

   - The :ref:`erasure set <minio-ec-erasure-set>` on which the object operation was performed.

-  - The list of disks in the erasure set which participated in the object operation.
+  - The list of drives in the erasure set which participated in the object operation.

 .. code-block:: json